kiku99/plugin-ncloud-service-inven-collector/README.md

 **Plugin to collect Naver Cloud**

-> SpaceONE's [plugin-naver-cloud-inven-collector](https://github.com/kiku99/plugin-naver-cloud-service-inven-collector) is a convenient tool to get cloud service data from Google Cloud platform.
+> SpaceONE's [plugin-naver-cloud-inven-collector](https://github.com/kiku99/plugin-naver-cloud-service-inven-collector) is a convenient tool to get cloud service data from Naver Cloud platform.